All Episodes

 Sean, I'm doing great.

-And uh and you nailed it.
+And you nailed it.

-And thank goodness I'm part of the district, I'll be part of that.
+And thank goodness I'm part of the district.

-So for those who across our country want our uh country to get back on pace and take it from the leftist that's trying to uh destroy our economies, destroy our our middle class, Burgess for Utah.com.
+So for those who across our country want our country to get back on pace and take them from the leftist that's trying to destroy our economies, destroy our middle class, Burgess4Utah.com.

-We'd love to have the support.
+We'd love to have your support.

-It seems at this point the battle, the war, the conflict is Democrats under no condition seem to want to open up the country and open it up safely.
+It seems at this point, the battle, the war, the conflict is Democrats under no condition seem to want to open up the country and open it up safely.

 But Burgess, I would argue that we've learned a lot.

-If you protect the elderly, those like they that the elderly that were protected in Florida the way Governor DeSantis did, um, and you don't treat them the way New York did and and put COVID-19 patients in nursing homes and long-term care facilities.
+If you protect the elderly, those like the elderly that were protected in Florida the way Governor DeSantis did, and you don't treat them the way New York did and put COVID-19 patients in nursing homes and long-term care facilities, if you protect the elderly, If people wear masks, because I sat in the middle of this shift show in New York and Long Island the whole time, and I went out and about, and those that wore masks didn't get sick that I saw,

-But it seems that the crucial component in this is protecting older people, and for any rebound that may occur, the reason why you want young, healthy people to wear masks also out in public is so that they don't get it and bring it to grandma, grandpa, or their elderly mom and dad.
+And for any rebound that may occur, the reason why you want young, healthy people to wear masks also out in public is so that they don't get it and bring it to grandma, grandpa, or their elderly mom and dad.

 I think we have to dig in deeper.